 Where can I complete this program?

-You can complete the full certificate program at our Harrisburg Campus.
+You can complete the full certificate at our Harrisburg Campus.
 We offer the option of taking classes part time in the evenings and on weekends, as well as daytime options.

 Does HACC offer scholarships?

 Yes!
 With more than 200 scholarships available through the HACC Foundation, you have the opportunity to apply for scholarships that can help you meet your academic goals.

 When can I apply?